 The Poisson assumption on N_U allows easy computation of the various metrics of interest.
 Outside these special cases, superposition of non-memoryless processes produces much more complex behavior.

 III.
 AGE MODEL

-While (3) is a convenient approach, there is a previously unnoticed obstacle with using it.
-Observe that (3) defines limits of sequences of random variables; however, it is unclear whether these limits exist, if they are finite, and under what conditions they are deterministic across all sample paths.
+While (3) is convenient, it is unclear whether these limits exist, if they are finite, and under what conditions they are deterministic.
 We investigate these issues next.

 A. Main Framework